 An alternative way to import citations is to save those citations from a database (EBSCO, JSTOR, etc.) into an RIS text format and them directly import them into EndNote Web.
 The steps include:

 Citations will then be assigned to your citation library.
-Below is an example of this process, importing from the Medline database.
+Below is an example of this process.